TerryV8/click-count/docs/docker.md

 ```
 Notice that it has started on port 6379.

-Now, let us run a another container, a busybox container as shown below:
+Now, let us run another container, a busybox container as shown below:

 ```console
 $ docker run -it --link redis1:redis --name redisclient1 busybox
 ```
 Notice the — link flag.
 The value provided to the — link flag is sourcecontainername:containeraliasname.
-We have chosen the value redis1 in the sourcecontainername since that was the name that was given to our first container that we launched earlier.
+We have chosen the value redis1 in the sourcecontainername since that was the name that was given to the first container that we launched earlier.
 The containeraliasname has been selected as redis and it could be any name of your choice.

 The above launch of container (redisclient1) will lead you to the shell prompt.

-Now, what has this launch done for you.
+Now, what has this launch done for you?
 Let us observe first what entry has got added in the /etc/hosts file of the redisclient1 container:

 ```console
 / # cat /etc/hosts